vdemay/433Rpi/README.md

 433Rpi
 ======

-Code to play with 433Mhz on RaspberryPi
+Code to play with 433Mhz on RaspberryPi. visit my blog : http://homautomation.org to get more details on how to use the code

-## Dependencies
+### Dependencies
 * wiringPi : https://projects.drogon.net/raspberry-pi/wiringpi/

-## Building WiringPi
+### Building WiringPi
 ```bash
 pi@raspberrypi ~ $ git clone git://git.drogon.net/wiringPi
 ...